liferay/liferay-plugins/README.markdown

 [http://liferay.org](http://liferay.org)!

-Most of the plugins found in the liferay-plugins repository can be easily installed using [Liferay Marketplace](http://liferay.com/marketplace).
-If you wish to build one or more of the plugins yourself, read below for details.
+Most of the plugins found in the liferay-plugins repository can be easily installed on Liferay Portal via [Liferay Marketplace](http://liferay.com/marketplace).
+To build one or more of the plugins yourself, read below for details.

 ## Source Code